Człuchów: History

 Resulting from the Treaty of Versailles in 1919 following World War I, Schlochau became part of the German border zone with the Second Polish Republic, whose began 10 km east of the town.
 This negatively impacted the town's trade and economy as it was cut off from much of its hinterland (East and West Prussia), although Schlochau's population grew through immigrants from Pomeranian lands restored to Poland.
 In the 1920s new outlying settlements began to develop from the influx of immigrants, and the town developed a sports center and a district museum.
 By 1937 Schlochau had a mill, a sawmill, and a population of 6,029 by 1939.

 After 1922 the town belonged to the Province of Posen-West Prussia, but with that province's dissolution in 1938 Schlochau became part of Province of Pomerania.
 In that year the Nazis built a center for 600 members of the Hitler Youth.
 During World War II, the Polish resistance conducted espionage of German activity in the town.
 The German administration operated a forced labour subcamp of the Stalag II-B prisoner-of-war camp for over 300 Allied POWs.
 As the Eastern Front grew closer near the end of the war, the town's authorities began evacuating Schlochau.
 The Soviet Red Army reached the district's borders by the end of January 1945, but German resistance prevented them from capturing Schlochau until 17 February 1945, with the town 60% destroyed in the process.
-Its remaining German-speaking population was expelled to Germany after the war in accordance with the Potsdam Agreement as the town became again part of Poland under its historic Polish name Człuchów.
+Its remaining German-speaking population was expelled to Germany after the war as the town became again part of Poland under its historic Polish name Człuchów.